-to comply with Rule 613 of Regulation NMS under the Exchange Act, and each Plan Participant accordingly has adopted the same compliance rules as the Exchange's General 7 Sections.
+The Exchange adopted the CAT Compliance Rules in General 7 in order to implement the National Market System Plan Governing the Consolidated Audit Trail (the "CAT NMS Plan" or "Plan").4 The CAT NMS Plan was filed by the Plan Participants to comply with Rule 613 of Regulation NMS under the Exchange Act,5 and each Plan Participant accordingly has adopted the same compliance rules as the Exchange's General 7.
 The common compliance rules adopted by each Plan Participant are designed to require industry members to comply with the provisions of the CAT NMS Plan, which broadly calls for industry members to record and report timely and accurately customer, order, and trade information relating to activity in NMS Securities and OTC Equity Securities.

-IM-9216 sets forth the list of rules under which a member or associated person may be subject to a fine under Rule 9216(b).
-Exchange Rule 9216 permits the Exchange to impose a fine (not to exceed \$2,500) and/or censure on any member or associated person with respect to any rule listed under IM-9216.
+IM-9216 sets forth the list of rules specific to the Exchange's trading floor under which a member, member organization, or any partner, officer, director or person employed by or associated with any member organization (hereinafter, "associated person") may be subject to a fine.
+Exchange Rule 9216(b) permits the Exchange to impose a fine (not to exceed \$2,500) on any member, member organization, or associated person with respect to any rule listed under IM-9216.
 The Exchange proposes to amend IM-9216 to add the CAT Compliance Rules in General 7 to the list of rules in IM-9216 eligible for disposition pursuant to a minor fine under Rule 9216(b).
-In addition, Options 11, Section 1 sets forth the minor rule violation plan for Options Participants on The Nasdaq Options Market ("NOM").
-Accordingly, the Exchange proposes to make conforming changes in Options 11, Section 1 to add the CAT Compliance Rules to the list of rules therein, and specify that for failures to comply with the Consolidated Audit Trail Compliance Rule requirements under General 7, the Exchange may impose a minor rule violation fine of up to \$2,500.6 allocated among Plan Participants to reduce regulatory duplication for industry members that are members of more than one Participant ("common members").7 Under the Rule 17d-2 Plan, the regulation of CAT Compliance Rules with respect to common members that are members of FINRA is allocated to FINRA.
+In addition, Options 11 sets forth the minor rule violation plan ("MRVP") for members and member organizations on the Exchange's options market.
+Accordingly, the Exchange proposes to make conforming changes in Options 11 to add the CAT Compliance Rules to the list of rules therein, and specify that for failures to comply with the Consolidated Audit Trail Compliance Rule requirements under General 7, the Exchange may impose a minor rule violation fine of up to \$2,500.
+Lastly, the Exchange proposes to make similar amendments to the Equity Minor Rule Violations, which sets forth the MRVP for members and member organizations on the Exchange's equities market.
+In particular, the Exchange proposes to add General 7 to the list of rules in the Equity Minor Rule Violations and provide that failures to comply with the CAT Compliance Rule requirements may be subject to fines of up to \$2,500.6

+The Exchange is coordinating with FINRA and other Plan Participants to promote harmonized and consistent enforcement of all the Plan Participants' CAT Compliance Rules.
+The Commission recently approved a Rule 17d-2 Plan under which the regulation of CAT Compliance Rules will be allocated among Plan Participants to reduce regulatory duplication for industry members that are members of more than one Participant ("common members").7 Under the Rule 17d-2 Plan, the regulation of CAT Compliance Rules with respect to common members that are members of FINRA is allocated to FINRA.
 Similarly, under the Rule 17d-2 Plan, responsibility for common members of multiple other Plan Participants and not a member of FINRA will be allocated among those other Plan Participants, including to the Exchange.
-For those non-common members who are allocated to Nasdaq pursuant to the Rule 17d-2 Plan, the Exchange and FINRA entered into a Regulatory Services Agreement ("RSA") pursuant to which FINRA will conduct surveillance, investigation, examination, and enforcement activity in connection with the CAT Compliance Rules on the Exchange's behalf.
+For those non-common members who are allocated to the Exchange pursuant to the Rule 17d-2 Plan, the Exchange and FINRA entered into a Regulatory Services Agreement ("RSA") pursuant to which FINRA will conduct surveillance, investigation, examination, and enforcement activity in connection with the CAT Compliance Rules on the Exchange's behalf.
 We expect that the other exchanges would be entering into a similar RSA.